The Chip-Making Journey

 Semiconductor fabrication takes place in cleanrooms — environments where airborne particles are strictly controlled.
 A single dust particle can ruin a chip with features just a few nanometers wide.

-For comparison, typical outdoor air contains about 35 million particles per m³.
+For comparison, typical outdoor urban air contains tens of millions of particles per m³ ≥0.5 µm.
 Cleanroom workers wear full "bunny suits" to prevent shedding skin cells and hair.

 The Core Process Steps